+GRM 221.
 Language and Culture

+۲ 4 credits

 GRM 112 or Placement

 Continuation of GRM 112 with additional emphasis on reading and writing skills, augmented by detailed study of German contemporary culture.
 Extensive grammar review and intensive oral-aural practice.
 Class conducted in German.
 (Alma and Germany)